Under Armour: Tell me a story

 Earned media, for the most part, represents news coverage.
 Basically, we are talking here about news stories published in newspapers, broadcast on television, or posted as online content on news websites controlled by news outlets.
 With the emergence of cable news stations, news has blended with commentary as producers work to fill seemingly endless hours of airtime.
 PR would refer to any mention of a company, cause or candidate in the news as earned media.

 During a recent webinar, Simpson cited internal Under Armour research estimating that earned media was 88% more effective than paid content in lifting brand familiarity.
-In our research, news coverage is far and away the most influential media in terms of driving awareness and attention, shaping consumer perceptions, and creating brand consideration and purchase intent.
+That finding is in line with our research, which has isolated breaking news coverage as far and away the most influential media in terms of driving shifts in awareness and attention, shaping consumer perceptions, and influencing brand consideration and purchase intent.

 Let's take a look at what that means for Under Armour.
 Based on daily brand tracking conducted by online polling firm YouGov, awareness of the UnderArmour brand has doubled over the past decade, and about 80% of U.S. adult consumers would now say they have heard of the sportswear brand.
 On any given day, about 10 percent of people would say they heard something positive about the company, while less than one percent would report hearing something negative.
 Stories that people hear or see -- in the news, online and in personal conversations -- are what drives that buzz.